fjahr/cisa-research/index.md

 There are two flavors of CISA whose trade-offs need to be evaluated and contrasted to come to the best possible application for each of them.
-On a very high level their key differences are: 1.
+On a very high level their key differences are 1.
 Space savings: half-agg saves up to almost half the space of the aggregated signatures while the result of full-agg is the same size as one single signature.
 2. Interactivity: full-agg requires interaction between the signers at signing time while half-agg does not.

-Additionally, it should be noted that both techniques can be combined, meaning the result signature of full-agg can be further aggregated with other signatures using half-agg post signing time if when interactivity is prohibited.
+Additionally, it should be noted that both techniques can be combined, meaning the result signature of full-agg can be further aggregated with other signatures using half-agg post-signing time if when interactivity is prohibited.

 ### Applications

-As part of the Bitcoin protocol CISA can be be both used to aggregate signatures of a single transaction, a set of transactions as well as even a whole block.
+As part of the Bitcoin protocol CISA can be both used to aggregate signatures of a single transaction, a set of transactions as well as even a whole block.
 Furthermore, CISA can also be used to aggregate signatures used in off-chain/layer-2 protocols that rely on signatures, for example the gossip